luisrowley/Kairos/README.md

 The data is divided in three columns, with number of requests made (rounds) and average time for these.
 At the bottom we can find additional values such as the **Maximum time difference** between the longest and shortest time spans and the **Median** of all requests.

-We can optionally get a full report in which the most relevant values are highlighted in different colors:
+We can optionally get a detailed report in which the most relevant values are highlighted in different colors:

 ![Kairos detail test](img/kairos_test_detail.png)

+In the detailed report we calculate how each **average time value** deviates from the **aggregate median**, giving us a **Deviation factor**.

 In this example we can see how the **admin** user takes the longest time, highlighted as a found user.
 ## Caveats